-The following instructions have been tested on an Ubuntu 18.04 machine, but they should work fine on Debian or other distros.
+The following instructions have been tested on an Ubuntu 18.04 machine, a Ubuntu 20.04 machine, and WSL1 and WSL2, but they should work fine on Debian or other distros.

 If installing with Docker, please go to The Docker Installation Page